cerico/macfair/README.md

 ### make debian

 Runs the install, aliases, terminal, and nginx roles.
-This runs on targets add to the debian group in the `make newtarget` step
+This runs on targets add to the debian group in the `make newcomputer` step

 ### make install